 She is a Keynote Speaker and founder of Lady Like Leaders, offering specialized training symposiums to women in leadership or entrepreneurial roles.
 She recently authored her first book, Lady Up + Don't Quit.

 She just co-launched the Tennessee Entrepreneur Initiative to help reduce the learning curve and failure rate of small business owners.

-Diane has served in the Political Advocacy Chair for the Nashville Chapter of the National Association of Women Business Owners, NAWBO.
-She serves on the Mayor's Minority Business Advisory Council, representing women business owners of Nashville.
+Diane has served in the Political Advocacy Chair for the Nashville Chapter of the National Association of Women Business Owners.
+She has served on the Mayor's Minority Business Advisory Council, representing women business owners of Nashville.

-Diane is currently teaching entrepreneurial curriculum at the maximum-security Tennessee Prison For Women, phase two of the B.E.S.T. program, giving incarcerated women entrepreneurial skills prior to their re-release into society.
+Diane teaches entrepreneurial curriculum at the maximum-security Tennessee Prison For Women, phase two of the B.E.S.T. program, giving incarcerated women entrepreneurial skills prior to their re-release into society.

-Diane is very open about her faith and how that is central to her business success.
-She has a 30-year-old son named Rob, a 3-year-old Havanese named Cooper, and a 3-year-old Bischon named Pumpkin.
-Diane lives in Brentwood and enjoys visiting family, hiking near natural waterfalls, giggling with girlfriends poolside/beachside, writing songs with Nashville's finest songwriters, and lazy days curled up on the couch watching chick flicks.
+Diane is very open about her faith and how that is central to her success.
+She is married to Brian, she has a 30-year-old son named Rob, a 3-year-old Havanese named Cooper, and a 3-year-old Bischon named Pumpkin.
+Diane lives in Brentwood and enjoys visiting family, boating, hiking near natural waterfalls, giggling with girlfriends poolside/beachside, writing songs with Nashville's finest songwriters, and occasional lazy days curled up on the couch watching chick flicks.

 "I believe that unless your "why" is strong enough,